Collections at Western Libraries

 Rows of books on bookshelves in a library

-The Student Assistant Recommended Reading (StARR) Collection is the product of a unique program through which graduating senior student employees at Western Libraries select a favorite book or media item to celebrate their graduation and to honor the student’s service in the Libraries.
-Bookplates are inserted in the book, and a note with the student’s name appear in the library catalog record for perpetuity.
+The Student Assistant Recommended Reading (StARR) Collection is the result of a program where senior student employees at Western Libraries choose a favorite book or media item to mark their graduation and recognize their service to the Libraries.
+We place bookplates inside the books and include the student's name in the library catalog record.